Wildlife at Bookham Court

 During a spring and summer wildlife holiday you may see scarce wildflowers such as the Common Spotted Orchid or Birdsfood Trefoil and look out for the Common Blue Butterfly or Six-spot Burnet Moth.

 Our Bookham Court lake is a pretty wildlife lake, situated in the field next to Great Coombe, Little Coombe and Wagon House.
-The lake accommodates ghost, common and mirror carp and is suitable for small scale course fishing and is available to all guests.
-(Please note this is only a small lake so may not be suitable for very keen fishermen)
+The lake accommodates ghost, common and mirror carp and may be suitable for small scale course fishing.
+(Please note this is only a small lake and can get overgrown so may not be suitable for keen fishermen).

 Andy and Nicola enjoy showing guests around Bookham Farm and showing them the abundant wildlife.
 In past years Andy was winner of the FWAG Otter Trophy for conservation and runner up in the Farmers Weekly Countryside Farmer of the Year Award.